 Lawton finds that parents can be unrealistic in what their kids really need, too, saying they “must” have a doorman and elevator even when that is not within their budget.

-For your part, you can share links to the buildings you are interested in with your parents, as well as neighborhood guides, available on many brokerage sites.
+For your part, you can share links to the buildings you are interested in with your parents, as well as neighborhood guides, available on many listing sites.
 If safety is a concern, you can direct your parents to the local police precinct for crime statistics and surveillance information.
-Or point them to community news sites that will give parents a better handle on what’s happening (and not happening) in your prospective new home.
+Or point them to community news sites that will give parents a better handle on what’s happening (and not happening) in your prospective new neighborhood.

 6. Short-term stays